Slurm User Guide for Great Lakes

 |Defer job until the specified time||--begin=<date/time>||--begin=2020-12-25T12:30:00|

-Please note that if your job is set to utilize more than one node, make sure your code is MPI enabled in order to run across these nodes and you must use srun rather then mpirun or mpiexec.
+Please note that if your job is set to utilize more than one node, make sure your code is MPI enabled in order to run across these nodes.
+You can use any of srun, mpirun or mpiexec commands to start your MPI job.

 An interactive job is a job that returns a command line prompt (instead of running a script) when the job runs.
 Interactive jobs are useful when debugging or interacting with an application.
 The srun command is used to submit an interactive job to Slurm.
 When the job starts, a command line prompt will appear on one of the compute nodes assigned to the job.
 From here commands can be executed using the resources allocated on the local node.